brunoroque06/brunoroque06.github.io/_pages/historical-events.md

 ## 334 BC to 262 BC - Zeno of Citium, Ancient Greece

 Stoicism: the only thing that is truly good is an excellent mental state, identified with virtue and reason.
 This is the only thing that can guarantee our happiness.
 External things such as money, success, fame and the like can never bring us happiness.
 Although there is nothing wrong with these things and they do hold value and may well form part of a good life, often the pursuit of these things actually damages the only thing that can bring us happiness: an excellent, rational mental state.
-Our emotions are the project of our judgements, of thinking that something good or bad is happening or is about to happen.
-Many of our negative emotions are based on mistaken judgements, but because they are due to our judgements it means they are within our control.
+Our emotions are the project of our judgments, of thinking that something good or bad is happening or is about to happen.
+Many of our negative emotions are based on mistaken judgments, but because they are due to our judgments it means they are within our control.

 ## ~900 to ~1500 - Feudalism, Europe